A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Lady Bird Lake Walk

-The river pools into a reservoir, called Lady Bird Lake – or just Town Lake – to the east of the Austin city center and is lined with walking paths on both the north and south sides.
+The river pools into a reservoir, called Lady Bird Lake – or just Town Lake – to the east of the city center and is lined with walking paths on both the north and south sides.

 If you are getting a late start to your weekend in Austin, skip the longer walk, but at least make your way to Waller Beach at Town Lake Metropolitan Park for a glimpse of Lady Bird Lake.